About Rocket Fund

 What happens to the Gift Aid?

 If you tick the box allowing us to claim the Gift Aid on your donation, Nesta (the charity behind Rocket Fund) will reclaim the tax from your donation to help cover the operational costs of running Rocket Fund.
 This enables us to continue supporting teachers across the country and transfer 100% of your donation to schools.
+We are non-profit, if we make a surplus we will put the money back into match funding other school projects on Rocket Fund.

 Can I trust Creators?